James Westmoreland

 James Westmoreland (born June 24, 1988 at Wyton, East Yorkshire), also known as 'Westy', is an English motorcycle racer.
-In the 2024 season, he will ride a Honda CBR 1000RR in the World Endurance Championship for Honda Viltais Racing.
+In the 2024 season, he rode a Honda CBR 1000RR in the World Endurance Championship for Honda Viltais Racing.

 Westmoreland competed in the British 125 cc and the British Superbike Championship.
 After finishing twice as runner-up in the competitive British 125GP field, he moved into Supersport in 2007, where he claimed the Cup Championship in his debut season.
 A move into the main supersport class in 2008 saw him spend several seasons running at the front, taking fourteen podiums and four wins with a best Championship standing of second (just behind eventual World Supersport Champion Sam Lowes).

-In 2012, he competed in the British Superbike Championship with Team WFR and achieved the riders cup for that season, finishing 7th in the championship and narrowly missing out on the Showdown.
+In 2012, Westmoreland competed in the British Superbike Championship with Team WFR and achieved the riders cup for that season, finishing seventh in the championship and narrowly missing out on the Showdown.

-In 2016, he competed in the British Supersport Championship aboard a Yamaha YZF-R6.
+In 2016, Westmoreland competed in the British Supersport Championship aboard a Yamaha YZF-R6.

-In 2018, he finished 3rd in the British Supersport Championship with Gearlink Kawasaki, with several podium finishes, including a win at the final round at Brands Hatch.
+In 2018, Westmoreland finished third in the British Supersport Championship with Gearlink Kawasaki, with several podium finishes, including a win at the final round at Brands Hatch.
 Westmoreland rejoined Gearlink Kawasaki for the remainder of the 2019 British Supersport Championship.

-For the 2019-2020 World Endurance Championship, he joined Team #50 Motors Events aboard the Suzuki GSX-R1000.
+For the 2019-2020 World Endurance Championship, Westmoreland joined Team #50 Motors Events aboard the Suzuki GSX-R1000.